darklang/docs/docs/tutorials/error-rail-http-tutorial.md

 ![assets/error-rail/data.png](assets/error-rail/data.png)

 6. Return the results of your `HttpClient::get`.
-Note the checkmark in the circle to the right of your call - this is indicating that your function is on the Error Rail, and that it isn't returning an error.
+Note the check mark in the circle to the right of your call - this is indicating that your function is on the Error Rail, and that it isn't returning an error.

 ![assets/error-rail/returnData.png](assets/error-rail/returnData.png)

-7. Return to your `search` REPL and enter anything other than the name of an actual pokemon.
+7. Return to your `search` REPL and enter anything other than the name of an actual Pokemon.
 I chose `"pikawho"`.
 Then, run your REPL again to see the `Error` trace.

 ![assets/error-rail/error.png](assets/error-rail/error.png)

-8. Return to your `pokeSearch` function, and note that the checkmark has changed to a red exclamation point, indicating that there is an error.
+8. Return to your `pokeSearch` function, and note that the check mark has changed to a red exclamation point, indicating that there is an error.

 ![assets/error-rail/errorpoint.png](assets/error-rail/errorpoint.png)